AiFlowSolutions/MADS/README.md

 ## Overview
 MADS is a project aimed at creating a platform where users can update a dataset.
 Our agents will then execute all the necessary steps in the data science pipeline.
 The user simply needs to define the goal of the project, and our agents will handle the rest.
 In the end, the user will have access to a trained model, to the predictions and a report that includes insights from each agent.

+## Roadmap
+- Implement a Reiforcment Learning Agent to improve the current prompts.
+- Create tools for the agents to use them.
+    - Example 1: For the model-building agent, provide a tool like one from Nixtla's library to improve forecasting for time series problems.
+    - Example 2: For the model consultant agent, create a tool to optimize the selected model.
+- Introduce a new agent to interact with the data analyst and generate visualizations useful for the final report.

 ## Installation
 MADS requires Python >=3.11.7 installed on your system.
 We recommend setting up a virtual environment before starting to work with MADS:
 - Create a virtual environment: `python -m venv .venv`